 Getting all the various components of an indoor swim spa installation job done correctly requires several different professional disciplines.
 You’ll very likely need an electrician, a plumber, an HVAC specialist and a swim spa installation team.
 You might even need a carpenter and a tile installer or other flooring specialist.
 Whether you can find one person to do all these jobs or you have to hire several different contractors, it will pay off in the end to have the job done correctly.
 Failure to do so could end up causing many different types of damage to your house.

-If you’d like to find out more about installing a swim spa in your basement, download a buyer’s guide to get more information including the various types of models available to you.
+If you’d like to find out more about installing a swim spa in your basement, download a buyer’s guide below to get more information including the various types of models available to you, or visit us at our London swim spa store.